 Officers that provide at least one year's advance written notice of their retirement to the Chief will receive the higher sick leave buyout schedule as noted above.
 The notice of retirement shall be revocable, but in order to receive the increased buyout percentages, employees must have given at least one year's advance written notice of retirement and retire from the Department.
-Without the one year advance notice, employees will be paid the lower percentages set forth above.
+Without the one year advance notice employees will be paid the lower percentages set forth above.
+Notice of Retirement can only be given once second or subsequent notices shall be paid out at the "less than One Year" rate.